bodrick/awesome/README.md

 *   [labnol/unsubscribe-gmail](https://github.com/labnol/unsubscribe-gmail) - Gmail Unsubscriber is a Google Apps Script for unsubscribing from unwanted newsletters and other bulk emails.
 *   [Kiuryy/Bookmark\_Sidebar](https://github.com/Kiuryy/Bookmark_Sidebar) - Browser extension, which adds a toggleable sidebar with all your bookmarks on the left or right side of your screen.
 *   [antfu/eslint-ts-patch](https://github.com/antfu/eslint-ts-patch) - Support loading eslint.config.mjs and eslint.config.ts as flat config files for ESLint.
+*   [psychic-api/psychic](https://github.com/psychic-api/psychic) - Data integration platform for LLMs.
+Connect to SaaS tools with turnkey auth and sync documents from N data sources with only one integration
 *   [louislam/uptime-kuma](https://github.com/louislam/uptime-kuma) - A fancy self-hosted monitoring tool
 *   [modal-labs/quillman](https://github.com/modal-labs/quillman) - A chat app that transcribes audio in real-time, streams back a response from a language model, and synthesizes this response as natural-sounding speech.
 *   [pomber/git-history](https://github.com/pomber/git-history) - Quickly browse the history of a file from any git repository